 They really are too good to be true

 For many consumers, especially those that don't have a lot of income or that are desperate to get into a new vehicle, these deals may sound too good to pass up.
 What's the catch?
 Most people don't catch the small and often blurry fine print that says the monthly payment goes up significant;y after just a few months.
 For the television spots, there are often a lot of people dressed up or doing funny things to draw you away from the fine print.

-For example, while a monthly payment of only $189 with no money down may sound like a great deal, unless you read the small fine print that is quickly flashed on the screen or can understand the fast-talking salesman, you may not realize that after three months the payment goes up to $350 or more.
+For example, while a monthly payment of only $189 with no money down may sound like a great deal, it might be a bad deal.
+Unless you read the small fine print that is quickly flashed on the screen or can understand the fast-talking salesman, you may not realize that after three months the payment goes up to $350 or more.

-The primary goal of the dealer is to get you in the door and behind the wheel, and many are willing to use whatever sneaky sales tactics it may take to close a deal.
-Oftentimes, the terms and conditions thrown at you by a salesman at the dealership are completely different from what you may have seen or heard in an ad.
-Across the country, unsuspecting consumers are being talked into buying cars that they simply can't afford.
+The primary goal of the dealer is to get you in the door and behind the wheel, and many are willing to use whatever tactics it takes to close a deal.
+All too often, the terms and conditions thrown at you by a salesman at the dealership are completely different from what you may have seen or heard in an ad.
+Across the country, unsuspecting consumers are being talked into buying cars they simply can't afford.

 If you are in the market for a new vehicle, do your research!
 Don't fall for the gimmicks of desperate car dealers and rush into making a purchase before you fully understand what you are signing.
 If you're considering the purchase of a vehicle, remember these tips:

 - Shop Around.
 Make certain that you are choosing a reputable car dealership.
 Asking friends, family members and co-workers for recommendations is a good place to start.

 - Know what you want.
 Don't simply settle for a vehicle because you think you're getting a good deal.
 Choose a vehicle that meets the needs of your lifestyle.